Dawei: History

 The area around the Dawei River estuary has been inhabited for centuries by Dawei, Mon, Kayin, and Thai mariners.

-As the ancient site, Sagara City, old Dawei, which is approx 6 miles north of present city, has so many traces of Pyu culture, it was recognized as one of the province capital in ancient Pyu era.
+As the ancient site, Sagara City, old Dawei, which is approximately 6 miles north of the present city, has so many traces of Pyu culture, it was recognized as one of the province capitals in the ancient Pyu era.
+The evidence of burial urns, beads, coins and other features of Pyu culture have been excavated in the area by the Department of Archaeology and National Museum, Myanmar.

-From the 11th to 13th centuries, Dawei was part of the Pagan Empire.
-From 1287 to 1564, Dawei became part of the Sukhothai Kingdom and its successor Ayutthaya Kingdom (Siam).
+From the 11th to the 13th centuries, Dawei was part of the Pagan Empire.
+From 1287 to 1564, Dawei became part of the Sukhothai Kingdom and its successor, the Ayutthaya Kingdom (Siam).
 From 1564 to 1594, Dawei was part of the Toungoo Kingdom of Burma.
 Siam temporarily regained the city between 1594 and 1614.
-From 1614 to the 1740s, Dawei was the southernmost city under Burmese authority, and was defended by a Burmese garrison.
-In the late-1740s, during the Burmese civil war of 1740–1757, Dawei, along with the northern Tenasserim coast, was taken over by Siam.
-Burma regained the city in 1760, and extended its control over the entire Tenasserim coast in 1765.
+From 1614 to the 1740s, Dawei was the southernmost city under Burmese authority and was defended by a Burmese garrison.
+In the late 1740s, during the Burmese civil war of 1740–1757, Dawei, along with the northern Tenasserim coast, was taken over by Siam.
+Burma regained the city in 1760 and extended its control over the entire Tenasserim coast, in 1765.
 The Tenasserim coast was ceded to the British after the First Anglo-Burmese War (1824–1826).

 After independence in 1948, the city became part of the Tenasserim Division, which also included today's Mon State.
 In 1974, Mon State was carved out of Tenasserim and Dawei became the capital of the truncated division.
 In 1989, the city's English name was changed from Tavoy to Dawei, and Tenasserim became Tanintharyi.